Luna-Xue/xueshannon.github.io/index.md

 - **Machine Learning:** Applied area, Federated Learning
 - **Security:** Physical Layer Security, Privacy preserving, Distributed security

+---

 ## 📣 Ph.D.
 Students Wanted

-I am actively recruiting highly motivated Ph.D. students starting Fall 2025 to join my group at the University of Hawaiʻi at Mānoa.
-If you are interested in working on cutting-edge topics in wireless communication, network security, AI/ML for 6G, or O-RAN systems, feel free to reach out with your CV and research interests.
+I am actively recruiting **highly motivated Ph.D. students** to join my group at the University of Hawaiʻi at Mānoa, starting in **Fall 2025**.

+If you are interested in working on cutting-edge topics related to:

+- Wireless communication for 6G and beyond
+- Physical-layer and cross-layer security
+- AI/ML for O-RAN and intelligent RAN systems
+- ISAC-based sensing and privacy-preserving wireless networks

+please email me with:

+- Your **CV**
+- A brief **statement of research interests**
+- Any relevant publications or project experience (if available)

+> 📧 **Email subject requirement:**
+Please use the following subject line:
+**`PhD Application Fall 2025 – Your Name – [Research Area]`**
+(e.g., `PhD Application Fall 2025 – Jane Doe – ISAC & AI-RAN`)

+Applications without this subject line may not be considered.

+Fully funded positions are available.
+International applicants are welcome.

+---

 ## <img src="../img/news.png" height="50px"> News
 <div class="news-box">